Skip to content

 • Visual planning: Calendar, kanban, and timeline views to see your content at a glance

-• Scheduling and publishing: Drag-and-drop interfaces for easy scheduling across platforms
+• Scheduling and publishing: Drag-and-drop interfaces for easy scheduling across platforms, including bulk scheduling to upload and schedule posts in batches

 • Collaboration and approvals: Approval workflows with version history, comments, and role-based permissions to control who can draft, edit, or publish